amgarton47/CS62data-structures/TimingArrayList_Lab/project/README.md

 ## Key Terms and Concepts

-* `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size <!-- (See 1.3 pg.
-136 in the textbook and--> the lecture notes for more information).
+* `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size (See 1.3 pg.
+136 in the textbook and the lecture notes for more information).

 ## `CapacityArrayList` Class

 In this laboratory, we will use a `Stopwatch` class to measure the efficiency of the ArrayLists.
-The Java version of arraylists (`java.util.ArrayList`) always doubles the size of the underlying array when add is called and the array is full.
+As a preview of the Thursday lecture, the Java version of arraylists (`java.util.ArrayList`) always doubles the size of the underlying array when `add` is called and the array is full.
 To be able to play a bit with other options, we've included a basic arraylist class that also allows us to grow the arraylist by a constant amount when it is full and we need to increase the capacity.

 Take a look at the source code of the attached `CapacityArrayList` class.
 You will notice that we have added one more constructor that takes an additional argument `capacityIncrement`.
 This argument corresponds to the rate of growth of the ArrayList.
 If it is equal to 0, the ArrayList should double in size when full.
 Otherwise, it will just grow by the specified increment.